SocialEngine/rancher-cron/README.md

 uses [robfig/cron](https://github.com/robfig/cron) cron package.

-When this service is running on Rancher, it will poll [Rancher Metadata](http://docs.rancher.com/rancher/latest/en/rancher-services/metadata-service/) to find containers that have `io.rancher.cron.schedule` label set to valid cron expression format (see below).
+When this service is running on Rancher, it will poll [Rancher Metadata](http://docs.rancher.com/rancher/latest/en/rancher-services/metadata-service/) to find containers that have `com.socialengine.rancher-cron.schedule` label set to valid cron expression format (see below).

 It will automatically update itself with any new and removed containers every 30 seconds.

-Once it finds a container with `io.rancher.cron.schedule` label, it will start that container on schedule specified by the value of that label.
+Once it finds a container with `com.socialengine.rancher-cron.schedule` label, it will start that container on schedule specified by the value of that label.

 You should not have _Auto Restart_ turned on and have scale of 1 for services you wish to run as a cron container.